-CAAs can currently practice in 17 states.
-Our goal is to achieve the right in practice in all 50 states.
+CAAs can currently practice in 19 states and Washington DC.
+Our goal is to achieve the right to practice in all 50 states.

 The National Commission for Certification of Anesthesiologist Assistants (NCCAA) was founded in July 1989 to develop and administer the certification process for CAAs in the United States.
 The NCCAA consists of commissioners representing the ASA and the American Academy of Anesthesiologist Assistants (AAAA) and includes physician and CAA members (at-large).

 Graduates or senior students in the last semester of a CAAHEP accredited CAA educational program may apply for initial certification.
 Such a professional distinction is awarded to an AA who has successfully completed the Certifying Examination for Anesthesiologist Assistants administered by NCCAA in collaboration with the National Board of Medical Examiners (NBME).